jumdc/cheat-sheets/README.md

 # cheat-sheets
-Cheat Sheet about a wide variety of themes in CS &amp; AI
+Cheat Sheets about a wide variety of themes in CS &amp; AI

 ## Table of contents